 November 11- December 13, 2019- Testing window for students in grades 6 - 12.
 Academic coaches and deans will schedule testing times on each campus for referred students. **students who are enrolled in TLVA will be required to come to a district location to complete the screening process.**

 January-February 2022 - GATE placement committees will meet to consider placement.
 Parents will be notified by letter on GATE placement decisions.

 Special Screening Situations

-Transfer students: If a student enrolls in a Birdville ISD school that was identified and served in a GT program in his/her previous district, every attempt is made to screen and identify that student for GATE services within six weeks of verification of the GT identification from the previous district.
-Data from the previous district that is less than two years old can be considered by the GATE Placement Committee.
-If data is more than two years old, new data will be collected to determine placement.
-If your child is a transfer student, please contact the academic coach or dean on campus.
+Transfer students: If a student transfers to Birdville ISD that was identified for gifted and talented services in a previous district, that student will be screened for GATE services after verification of the GT identification from the previous district.
+Data from the previous district that is less than two years old may be considered by the GATE Placement Committee.
+If data is more than two years old, new data will be collected to determine if gifted services are appropriate.
+If your child is a transfer student, please contact Stacye Onstott, Coordintor of Gifted Services.
+Contact Stacye Onstott here.
 Be certain to include: child's name, child's current grade level, child's previous campus and district, and child's current home campus in Birdville ISD.
 If a student was identified for GATE services at one Birdville campus and transfers to another Birdville campus, that student will continue to receive GATE services.

 Special Education students: Data used to determine special education services for students can be used to help determine GATE placement as long as it is less than two years old.